-11.4.1 Determination of Descent of Same Property of Two or More Persons in One Proceeding been determined in a single proceeding brought for the determination of interests in property under Section 153-4-1 et seq., C.R.S.
-1963 (repealed with the adoption of the Colorado Probate Code)?
+11.4.1 Determination of Descent of Same Property of Two or More Persons in One Proceeding

+- Problem: Could the descent of the same property, or any interest therein, from two or more decedents, have been determined in a single proceeding brought for the determination of interests in property under Section 153-4-1 et seq., C.R.S.
+1963 (repealed with the adoption of the Colorado Probate Code)? - Answer: Yes